matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

-One caveat about this scheme for selecting lights to sample is that it ignores the potential for influence from multiple light bounces --- a bright light at the end of a serpentine corridor might still illuminate the other end via multiple bounces, yet PVS calculations would mean this light would not be sampled.
+One caveat about this scheme for selecting lights to sample is that it ignores the potential for influence from multiple light bounces --- a bright light at the end of a serpentine corridor might still illuminate the other end via multiple bounces, yet the above method would not sample this light.
 While this is an issue in theory, it doesn't appear to be an issue in practice.

 ## Conclusion